Woett/Smallest-missing-denominator-data/README.md

 # Smallest-missing-denominator-data
 Data for the paper 'The smallest denominator not contained in a unit fraction decomposition of 1 with fixed length' that was jointly written by Quanyu Tang and me.

 For all integers m between 2 and 432 (inclusive) we need distinct positive integers n_1, .., n_t with t ≤ 41 such that 1/n_1 + .. + 1/n_t = 1 and m occurs as one of the n_i.
-For m smaller than or equal to 7 one can use either 1 = 1/2 + 1/3 + 1/6 or 1 = 1/2 + 1/4 + 1/5 + 1/20, so we may assume that m ≥ 7.
+For m < 7 one can use either 1 = 1/2 + 1/3 + 1/6 or 1 = 1/2 + 1/4 + 1/5 + 1/20, so we may assume that m ≥ 7.
 For all these m we then actually write 1 = 1/2 + 1/3 + 1/n_1 + .. + 1/n_t with the n_i chosen in a greedy manner such that one of the n_i is equal to m (and with t ≤ 39).
 The denominators we then obtain can be found in the other document.
 Each line in that list has the format

 m=<integer> : n1 n2 ... nt